-- More than 43% of websites on the web utilize WordPress (see Why is WordPress Free?).
+- More than 43% of websites utilize WordPress (see why WordPress is free?).

 - Your website and all of its content are yours.
-Because someone determines it is against their terms of service, your site won’t be shut down.
+If someone determines it is against their terms of service, your site won’t be shut down.
 You have complete control over your website.

-- Ability to install free, premium, and unique WordPress plugins to your website.
+- You can install free, premium, and unique WordPress plugins on your website.

 - The website’s design can be changed as necessary.
 You may include any WordPress theme, whether it is free or premium.
 Additionally, you may alter anything you want or design anything entirely from scratch.

-- Your WordPress website may generate income if you run your advertisements.
+- Your WordPress website may generate income if you run advertisements.

 - Add tracking and analytics tools, like Google Analytics.

-- Create an online store using self-hosted WordPress to sell products or digital items, collect credit card payments, and distribute and ship the things right from your website.
+- Create an online store using self-hosted WordPress to sell products or digital items, collect credit card payments, and distribute and ship items from your website.

-- You may also develop an online community around your website by creating membership sites, selling subscriptions for premium material, classes, etc.
+- You may also develop an online community around your website by creating membership sites and selling subscriptions for premium material, classes, etc.

 The self-hosted WordPress.org website has relatively few drawbacks.